Passive daytime radiative cooling

 PDRC can lower temperatures with zero energy consumption or pollution by radiating heat into outer space.
 Widespread application has been proposed as a solution to global warming.

-Passive daytime radiative cooling (PDRC) (also passive radiative cooling, daytime passive radiative cooling, radiative sky cooling, photonic radiative cooling, and terrestrial radiative cooling) is the use of unpowered, reflective/thermally-emissive surfaces to lower the temperature of a building or other object.
+Passive daytime radiative cooling (PDRC)—also called passive radiative cooling, daytime passive radiative cooling, radiative sky cooling, photonic radiative cooling, and terrestrial radiative cooling—is the use of surfaces that are highly reflective and have high thermal emissivity to reduce the temperature of a building or other object.

-It has been proposed as a method of reducing temperature increases caused by greenhouse gases by reducing the energy needed for air conditioning, lowering the urban heat island effect, and lowering human body temperatures.
+It has been proposed as a method of reducing temperature increases caused by greenhouse gases by reducing the energy needed for air conditioning, reducing the urban heat island effect, and human body temperatures.

-PDRCs can aid systems that are more efficient at lower temperatures, such as photovoltaic systems, dew collection devices, and thermoelectric generators.
+PDRC can aid systems that are more efficient at lower temperatures, such as photovoltaic systems, dew collection devices, and thermoelectric generators.

 Some estimates propose that dedicating 1–2% of the Earth's surface area to PDRC would stabilize surface temperatures.
 Regional variations provide different cooling potentials with desert and temperate climates benefiting more than tropical climates, attributed to the effects of humidity and cloud cover.
-PDRCs can be included in adaptive systems, switching from cooling to heating to mitigate any potential "overcooling" effects.
-PDRC applications for indoor space cooling is growing with an estimated "market size of ~$27 billion in 2025."
+PDRC can be included in adaptive systems, switching from cooling to heating to mitigate any potential overcooling effects.
+PDRC applications for indoor space cooling is growing with an estimated "market size of ~$27 billion in 2025".

 PDRC surfaces are designed to be high in solar reflectance to minimize heat gain and strong in longwave infrared (LWIR) thermal radiation heat transfer matching the atmosphere's infrared window (8–13 μm).
 This allows the heat to pass through the atmosphere into space.

-PDRCs leverage the natural process of radiative cooling, in which the Earth cools by releasing heat to space.
+PDRC leverages the natural process of radiative cooling, in which the Earth cools by releasing heat to space.
 PDRC operates during daytime.
 On a clear day, solar irradiance can reach 1000 W/m^{2} with a diffuse component between 50 and 100 W/m^{2}.
-The average PDRC has an estimated cooling power of ~100-150 W/m^{2}.'
+The average PDRC has an estimated cooling power of ~100–150 W/m^{2}.'

 PDRC applications are deployed as sky-facing surfaces.
 Low-cost scalable PDRC materials with potential for mass production include coatings, thin films, metafabrics, aerogels, and biodegradable surfaces.

 While typically white, other colors can also work, although generally offering less cooling potential.